UPDATED: FEBRUARY 22, 2023 | 1 MIN READ

 Does Credit History Affect Car Insurance Increases?

-Finally, as with most financial endeavors in life, your credit score also has a part to play when determining the cost of your auto insurance.
-The difference between the rate for an individual with good credit and an individual with poor credit can run around $1,500.
+Finally, as with most financial endeavors, your credit score also plays a part when determining the cost of your auto insurance.
+The difference between the rate for an individual with good and poor credit can run around $1,500.

 Studies have shown that individuals with poor credit typically pay 115% higher rates than those with excellent credit.
 This solidifies credit score as one of the most crucial factors in insurance prices.